kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Tax warrants are issued by county treasurers and the Kansas Department of Revenue (KDOR) when taxpayers fail to pay their taxes after a specific period.
 Individuals who have received multiple notices for tax defaults will likely have warrants issued against their property.

-Members of the public can check for tax warrants with a district court clerk, their local tax authority (county treasurer), the county sheriff's office, or the Kansas Department of Revenue:
+Members of the public may check for tax warrants with a district court clerk, their local tax authority (county treasurer), the county sheriff's office, or the Kansas Department of Revenue:

 • County Treasurer